 First off, you’re not alone.
-Lots of men who had unwanted or abusive sexual experiences as boys struggle with shame.
+Lots of men who have had unwanted or abusive sexual experiences struggle with shame.

 Shame is about who you think you are.
 It involves feeling unworthy of respect from others, feeling like you deserve to be judged and criticized, and feeling embarrassed.